 How to apply?
 Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov

 When to apply?
-FAFSA becomes available on October 1, 2017 .
-Students should apply as soon as possible senior year.
+FAFSA becomes available October 1 of a student’s senior year .
+Students should apply EVERY October 1st throughout college.

 State student aid is money that students can use to help pay for college.
 There are many grants and scholarships available but Bright Futures and First Generation Grant are the most common.